GoLearnToCode/kiei924-chi-w16/weeks/3/homework.md

 1. Download the ZIP file of https://github.com/kiei924-chicago/weather and unzip it.
 The folder you end up with is probably named `weather-master` or something similar.
 2. Rename the folder to simply `weather`.
 3. Run the app by opening the `index.html` file in your browser.
+4. Publish the app so that you have your own `weather` repository in your GitHub account.

 Now, inside the app, you should find two files: